foxelas/medHSI/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: About
+title: An organized set of functions for Hyperspectral Images
 ---

-## An organized set of functions for Hyperspectral Images
+Hyper-Spectral Image (HSI) Processing for medical images, specifically for macropathology-related tasks.

-Hyper-Spectral Image (HSI) Processing for medical images, specifically for macropathology related tasks (Obi laboratory, Tokyo Institute of Technology in collaboration with Kobayashi laboratory, Saitama Medical University)
+The methods are tested on hyper-spectral images (in the visible range) of Pigmented Skin Lesions.

 ### Download

-You can clone or download a .zip file at [github.com/foxelas/medHSI](https://github.com/foxelas/medHSI/tree/main)
+You can clone or download a [.zip](https://github.com/foxelas/medHSI/archive/refs/heads/main.zip) file at [github.com/foxelas/medHSI](https://github.com/foxelas/medHSI/)

 ### Usage